JohnGrime/OpenCVStarterKit/README.md

 	john$ g++ -I/usr/local/include/opencv4 -lopencv_core -lopencv_highgui -lopencv_imgproc -lopencv_imgcodecs -lopencv_videoio -lopencv_calib3d -lopencv_features2d -lopencv_xfeatures2d -std=c++11 -Wall -Wextra -pedantic -O2 Example.cpp

 We don't need to use our Python virtual environment (via `workon cv`) to compile and run the C++ example.
-Running the resultant `a.out` file should give you the same user guide as the Python script.
+Running the resultant `a.out` file with no parameters should give you the same user guide as the Python script.

 An example screenshot of the running program is shown below.
 In this example, we attempt to recognize an image of a specific region of a wall from the [Monte Alban](https://montealban.oucreate.com/) archaeological site (all images curtesy of [Dr. Marc Levine](https://samnoblemuseum.ou.edu/staff/marc-levine/)).